waepoints/waepointstandards-documentation/outline.md

 System Commands

-Preferrings Of The Managing Entity’s Owners’, Or Owner’s

-Preferrings Of The User’s System’s Or Device’s Or Devices’ Owners’, or Owners’

-Preferrings Of Users Of The System Or Device’s Or Devices’ and Users Of The Joined And/Or From Outside The User’s System Interacting, Systems’, or System’s, or Device’s, or Devices’ Users and Users Of The Managing Entity

 Ways and Tenets and Definitions Of The Users’ Interactions On A Zone and Of A Zone, or A Group of Zones, or Groups of Zones Of The Managing Entity

 Ways and Tenets and Definitions Of The Users’ Interactions On A Zone and Of A Zone, or A Group of Zones, or Groups of Zones Of The User’s System Or Device’s Or Devices’